thelounge/thelounge/README.md

 - Run `yarn build:server` if you change anything in `server/`
   - The built files will be output to `dist/` by tsc
 - `yarn dev` can be used to start The Lounge with hot module reloading

+If you would like to work on The Lounge in a containerized development environment, VS Code specific configuration files have been provided.
+If not prompted, use the `Rebuild and Reopen in Container` command to get going.
+More info in [Contributing](.github/CONTRIBUTING.md).